-- •The focus is on developing prototypes very quickly with extensive testing and user communication. - •With the traditional approach to software development where specifications (what the software is supposed to do) is determined at the start and fixed throughout the project. - •With extreme programming specifications can and will change. - -(It's argued that it's impossible to correctly envision all the issues associated with a large project at the onset). - There is however greater risk that the software will run into 'dead ends' and it has to be redesigned.
+- •The focus is on developing prototypes very quickly with extensive testing and user communication. - •With the traditional approach to software development where specifications (what the software is supposed to do) is determined at the start and fixed throughout the project ("sign offs" may occur). - •With extreme programming specifications can and will change. - (It's argued that it's impossible to correctly envision all the issues associated with a large project at the onset). - There is however greater risk that the software will run into 'dead ends' and it has to be redesigned. - •Consequently with extreme programming changes occur to the software to adapt to things like changing client requirements.